rust-lang/rust/src/doc/rustc-dev-guide/src/traits/lowering-to-logic.md

 In the last section, we used standard Prolog horn-clauses (augmented with Rust's notion of type equality) to type-check some simple Rust functions.
 But that only works when we are type-checking non-generic functions.
-If we want to type-check a generic function, it turns out we need a stronger notion of goal than Prolog can be provide.
+If we want to type-check a generic function, it turns out we need a stronger notion of goal than what Prolog can provide.
 To see what I'm talking about, let's revamp our previous example to make `foo` generic:

 ```rust,ignore